-Our Folklore Mythology Culture is ingrained into our very souls, our blood and our bones; it is in our DNA.
+Our Folklore Mythology and Culture is ingrained into our very souls, our blood and our bones; it is in our DNA.
 This has been handed down in our genetics through uncountable generations of our ancestors.
 We not only find beliefs and practices recorded in our folklore and mythology, we find it expressed in our age-old practices and celebrations around these isles.

 Events such as the Furry Day and Hal-an-Tow in Helston in Cornwall, the Abbots Bromley Horn Dance, Well Dressings in many Derbyshire towns & villages, the Mari Lwyd – a unique version of Wassailing found in areas of Wales and of course many other versions found across various places in the UK.
 The origins of these and many other events are lost in the mists of time.
 The reasons and beliefs surrounding many of them are known but others remain a complete mystery.
 At Abbots Bromley, one of the dancers when asked why they continued to do the dance if they didn’t know ‘why‘, replied “because we don’t know what might happen if we don’t“.